janniks/toggl-unattended-programming-test/README.md

 - Constraints to certain data-types due to lack of support in GORM ([gorm#1588](https://github.com/jinzhu/gorm/issues/1588)) lead to some lost time.
 - Testing best practices are not very clear/defined in the Go community.
 Auto-generated code was often very different from sample code of multiple projects.
 - Now knowing what I learned through this project, I would start writing tests and API validation first.
 Go/Gin was very new to me which lead me to change project structures a couple of times and made true TDD a bit difficult.

+## Feedback 💬

+If you notice anything in this repository - bad code style, bad practices, bugs, very wet code, etc. - please let me know!
+I enjoyed this project in Go and would like to learn more 🙏